Human echolocation: Daniel Kish

-Echolocation has been further developed by Daniel Kish, who works with the blind through the non-profit organization World Access for the Blind.
+Echolocation was further developed by Daniel Kish, who works with the blind through the non-profit organization World Access for the Blind.
 He leads blind teenagers hiking and mountain-biking through the wilderness, and teaches them how to navigate new locations safely, with a technique that he calls "FlashSonar".
 Kish had his eyes removed at the age of 13 months due to retinal cancer.
 He learned to make palatal clicks with his tongue when he was still a child, and now trains other blind people in the use of echolocation and in what he calls "Perceptual Mobility".
 Though at first resistant to using a cane for mobility, seeing it as a "handicapped" device, and considering himself "not handicapped at all", Kish developed a technique using his white cane combined with echolocation to further expand his mobility.

 Kish reports that "The sense of imagery is very rich for an experienced user.
 One can get a sense of beauty or starkness or whatever—from sound as well as echo."
 He is able to distinguish a metal fence from a wooden one by the information returned by the echoes on the arrangement of the fence structures; in extremely quiet conditions, he can also hear the warmer and duller quality of the echoes from wood compared to metal.